• Reading time:20 mins read

 • Small mounting screws

-#2 Guardline 1/4 Mile Wireless Driveway Alarm
+2# Guardline 1/4 Mile Wireless Driveway Alarm

 Guardline 1/4 Mile Wireless Driveway Alarm

-The GUARDLINE 1/4 MILE WIRELESS system is a more advanced continuation of the line of “optimally intelligent” alarms for the roadway.
+The Guardline 1/4 Mile Wireless system is a more advanced continuation of the line of “optimally intelligent” alarms for the roadway.
 The main improvement of this system is the increased monitoring distance of the sensors.
 16 sensitive sensors notify the owner of the approach of “guests” at a distance of 1/4 mile!
 The system does not have an Internet connection, does not store data, and cannot be hacked by hackers.
-It acts as a guard dog, but does not spoil the postman’s pants and does not stain the house.
+It acts as a guard dog but does not spoil the postman’s pants and does not stain the house.

-Considering that you don’t need to connect wires to the sensors, but you can just easily place it near all roads – this is really impressive.
+As our tests have shown you don’t need to connect wires to the sensors, but you can just easily place it near all roads – this is really impressive.
 This system is not intended to be “circular protection.”
 In the best case, get an overview of up to 200/360 degrees.
 This is enough to control all roads and paths and to notify about an approximation of about 1300 feet.
 This system does not have great programming capabilities (which protects against the loss of personal data), but there is a night mode.
 When the illumination becomes less – the system works more sensitively.
 This guard is not afraid of rain, snow, or large temperature drops.
 He will simply do his job while you are resting or busy with your own affairs.

 Pros: